quantumlib/Stim/doc/python_api_reference_vDev.md

 >         This argument can also be set to a probability between 0 and 1, setting a threshold below which the
 >         approximation is acceptable.
 Any error mechanisms that have a component probability above the
 >         threshold will cause an exception to be thrown.
+>     ignore_decomposition_failures: Defaults to False.
+>         When this is set to True, circuit errors that fail to decompose into graphlike
+>         detector error model errors no longer cause the conversion process to abort.
+>         Instead, the undecomposed error is inserted into the output.
+Whatever tool
+>         the detector error model is then given to is responsible for dealing with the
+>         undecomposed errors (e.g. a tool may choose to simply ignore them).
+>
+>         Irrelevant unless decompose_errors=True.
+>     block_decomposition_from_introducing_remnant_edges: Defaults to False.
+>         Requires that both A B and C D be present elsewhere in the detector error model
+>         in order to decompose A B C D into A B ^ C D. Normally, only one of A B or C D
+>         needs to appear to allow this decomposition.
+>
+>         Remnant edges can be a useful feature for ensuring decomposition succeeds, but
+>         they can also reduce the effective code distance by giving the decoder single
+>         edges that actually represent multiple errors in the circuit (resulting in the
+>         decoder making misinformed choices when decoding).
+>
+>         Irrelevant unless decompose_errors=True.
 >
 > Examples:
 >     >>> import stim